Aura Auth

 })

-Once the Aura Instance is configured, HTTP handlers (GET and POST) are available for integration into routers or frameworks.
+Once the Aura Instance is configured, HTTP handlers (GET, POST) are available for integration into routers or frameworks.

 The returned handlers include pre-built routes used in OAuth flows (/signIn/:oauth, /callback/:oauth, /session, /signOut, and /csrfToken).
 These can be mounted in Express, Hono, Next.js, or any runtime that supports native Request and Response APIs.